-All of these questions (and more) will be answered in my review of The Pixar Shorts: A Short History, as seen on the Pixar Short Films Collection (Volume 1).
-Note: this video was about 20 minutes long and gave a brief history on the Pixar Shorts.
+All of these questions (and more) will be answered in my review of The Pixar Shorts: A Short History, as seen on the Pixar Short Films Collection (Volume 1) (link to buy on Amazon).
+Note: this video was about 20 minutes long and gave a brief history of the Pixar Shorts.

 The first short idea came from Alvy Ray Smith – that short was The Adventures of Andre and Wally B.